 The traditional automotive industry is changing.
 Four accelerating and mutually reinforcing trends pose a significant threat to the traditional automotive business model, as they seek to solve challenges in a market where technology drives changes in consumer behavior.
 Delivering on key customer expectations, however, may slow down the transformation and enable traditional automotive manufacturers to prepare for the transition.

-The automotive industry is facing transformation.
-The emergence of electric vehicles (EVs) and plug-in hybrids has already shown clear signs of disruption, for example, in China, whereas the trend seems inevitable in Norway.
+For example, the emergence of electric vehicles (EVs) and plug-in hybrids has already shown clear signs of disruption in China, whereas the trend seems inevitable in Norway.
 Mobility-sharing solutions, like DriveNow and Uber, have demonstrated growth and profitability in several European capitals.
 Autonomous vehicles have been introduced in urban areas around the world, with more extensive projects in the pipeline.
 Car connectivity to the Internet of Things offers significant potential to increase consumer convenience and generate supplier revenue.

-To be able to prepare for the future automotive industry, it is important to deliver on key customer expectations every single time in order to slow down the disruptive forces.
+To be able to prepare for the future automotive industry, it is important to deliver on key customer expectations every single time.

-These four disruptive trends — electrification, shared mobility, autonomous driving, and connectivity — pose a very relevant threat to the established automotive market, as McKinsey (2017) predicts shared mobility and connectivity alone will most likely account for 25% of the total revenue in the automotive industry by 2030.
+These four disruptive trends — autonomous driving, connectivity, shared mobility and electrification — pose a very relevant threat to the established automotive market, as McKinsey (2017) predicts shared mobility and connectivity alone will most likely account for 25% of the total revenue in the automotive industry by 2030.

 Our on-going evaluation and research indicate which pain points influence customer satisfaction and loyalty the most.
 Having excellent appointment availability, conducting thorough walk-throughs of invoices, and avoiding returns to workshop affect customer satisfaction and loyalty significantly.
 Delivering on these pain points every single time makes the difference between good satisfaction scores and great satisfaction scores.